MicrosoftDocs/globalization/globalization/methodology/international-design.md

 ---
 title: International design
 description: It's important to think about internationalization from the very beginning of a software project.
-This article provides an extensive checklist of things to examine.
+This article provides an extensive checklist of internationalization requirements when developing software.
 ---

 # International design